artikcloud/tutorial-java-dtls-coap-client/README.md

 A tuorial DTLS CoAP client communicates with the ARTIK Cloud CoAP server.

-Consult [ARTIK Cloud CoAP](https://developer.artik.cloud/documentation/connect-the-data/coap.html) for the explanation of the app usage and the implementation.
+Consult [ARTIK Cloud CoAP](https://developer.artik.cloud/documentation/connect-the-data/coap.html) for the explanation of the app usage and implementation.

 Prerequisites
 -------------